CodingChessVariants/codingchessvariants.github.io/source/tutorials/tutorial.rst

 Tutorial
 **********************************

-Here we will demonstrate the steps for creating chess variants.
-Please refer to the specific engine API pages for more specific details.
+Here we will demonstrate the steps for creating this chess variant.

-In these steps, please refer to the specific tutorial pages for more details.

 Step 1.
-Create the initial setup for a new chess variant.
+Create the Fairy Pieces (new pieces)
 -----------------------------------------------------------
   a.
-Create a new board, or use an already implemented board.
+Navigate to engine.src.main.kotlin.pieces

   b.
-Create new pieces, and moves, or use already implemented pieces.

-  d.
-Create new win conditions, or use already implemented win conditions.

-  e.
-Create new special rules (such as castling), or use rules that have already been implemented.
+Create a new package called "tutorial"

+  c.

+1. Create the fairy pieces
+2. Initialise the game, and set up the board
+3.

 Step 2: Add a new Game type
 ----------------------------